File#each_line omits last byte (==\0) if encoding is utf-16

 * default line separator is ASCII \n, not UTF-16 \n. you must explicitly specify UTF-16(BE|LE) \n, or convert to some internal encoding; OR some other special treatment is needed on Ruby

-#2 Updated by Akio Tajima about 2 years ago
+#2 Updated by Akio Tajima over 2 years ago

 OK, I've fixed my test code.
 It had some bugs and change the 2nd arg of File#open to 'rb:UTF-16LE'.